ApexRMS/wisdm/docs/getting_started.md

 In this window:

 * Select the row for **wisdm - Workbench for Integrated Species Distribution Modeling**.
-Note that as you select a row, the list of *templates* available and suggested **File name** for that base package are updated.
+Note that as you select a row, the list of *templates* available and suggested **File name** for that package are updated.
 * Select the **_WISDM Example_** template as shown above.
 * Optionally type in a new *File name* for the library (or accept the default); you can also change the *Folder* containing the file using the *Browse…* button. <br>
 * When you are ready to create the library file, click **OK**.
-A new libraryl will be created and loaded into the SyncroSim Studio **Explorer**.
+A new library will be created and loaded into the SyncroSim Studio **Explorer**.

 <br>

 <p id="step3"> <h2>Step 3: Viewing model inputs</h2> </p>

 The contents of your newly created library are now displayed in the **Explorer**.
-The libraryl stores information on three levels: 1.) the library, 2.) the project, and 3.) the scenario(s).
+The library stores information on three levels: 1.) the library, 2.) the project, and 3.) the scenario(s).

-Most model inputs in SyncroSim are organized into scenarios, where each scenarios consists of a suite of properties, one for each of the model’s required inputs.
+Most model inputs in SyncroSim are organized into scenarios, where each scenario consists of a suite of properties, one for each of the model’s required inputs.
 Because you chose the **_WISDM Example_** when you created your library, your library already contains a demonstration scenario with pre-configured model inputs and outputs.

 <img align="middle" style="padding: 3px" width="294" src="assets/images/scenario.png">